jermbo/Talks/Underutilized/UnderutilizedJavaScript.md

 ### Function as a First Class Citizen

 This took a while for me to understand in the beginning.
 I have always been using this feature of JavaScript, just didn't know what it was called or why it's so powerful.

 What it means for a function to be a first class citizen, within the world or programming, is that a given entity (the function in this case) supports all operational properties.
-Properties such as being able to be assigned to a variable, passed as an argument, or returned from a function.
+Properties such as being able to be assigned to a variable, passed as an argument, returned from a function, and the ability to mutate.
 Basically, this simply means being able to do what every thing else can do.

 #### Assigned to a variable